eniuz/gatling/src/site/sphinx/user_documentation/reference/http.rst

 To disable this feature, just add ``.disableAutomaticReferer`` to an HTTP Protocol Configuration definition.

+.. _warm-up:

 Automatic warm up
 ~~~~~~~~~~~~~~~~~

 The Java/NIO engine start up introduces an overhead on the first request
 to be executed.
 In order to compensate this effect, Gatling
-automatically performs a request to [http://gatling-tool.org].
+automatically performs a request to http://gatling-tool.org.

 To disable this feature, just add ``.disableWarmUp`` to an HTTP Protocol
 Configuration definition.
 To change the warm up url, just add